zhujoel/c_gui_library/README.md

 # interface_graphique

-super interface graphique pour le SUPER projet C de fin d'année avec mes SUUUUPER potes Chalas Paul et Zhang Thomas dans la SUUUUUUUUUUUUUUUUUUUUUUUUUUPPPPPPPPPPPPPPPPEEEEEEEEEEEEEEEEEEEEEEEEEEEEEERRRRRRRRRRRRRRR école ENSIMAG.
+Low-level GUI Library in C with Chalas Paul and Zhang Thomas.
 2018/2019